rohangpta/rohangpta.github.io/content/posts/entropy.md

 Intuitiviely, in the business “experimental -> custom -> product -> commodity” lifecycle, software is at the custom/product intersection.
-In order to get from product to commodity, it needs to be simpler and cheaper.
+In order to get from product to commodity and therefore fully permeate society, it needs to be simpler and cheaper.

 Economically, McKinsey estimates that tech debt accounts for 40% of IT balance sheets and up to 50% of developer time [13].
 It shows up as a vicious cycle that